-The premier provider of Home Freeze Dryers has black friday deals during the month of November saving up to $100 on small freeze dryers and $300 on both medium and large freeze dryers (With FREE shipping in the United States).
-Accessories such as trays, pumps, and mylar bags are also on sale.
+The premier provider of Home Freeze Dryers has New Year deals during the month of January saving up to $100 on small freeze dryers and $300 on both medium and large freeze dryers (With FREE shipping in the United States and a premier pump is included).

 If you are interested in buying a home freeze dryer please use this Link to Visit Harvest Right’s Website Here and order one soon to get the deal!